ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     makeValid?: boolean;
 }

+// @public
+export interface ISimpleJsonMapOptions {
+    // (undocumented)
+    editor?: JsonEditor;
+    // (undocumented)
+    keyPolicy?: ReferenceMapKeyPolicy<JsonValue>;
+}

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 interface ITemplatedJsonRuleOptions extends Partial<IJsonEditorOptions> {